nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 This shortcut allows you to quickly switch between the tabs of panel that is currently in focus.
 If the main panel is in focus, then the tabs will be the projects and clients tabs.
-If the right statistic panel is in focus, then the tabs will be the overdued and due soon tabs.
+If the right statistic panel is in focus, then the tabs will be the overdue and due soon tabs.

 ### (CTRL+J) Select next